QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step7/README.md

-# Admin Dashboard Step 7 — Analytics Page (/analytics): Paid Feature Gating
+# Admin Dashboard Step 7 — Layer Paid + Admin Sections (/analytics)

 ## Overview

-Step 7 syncs the tutorial with the real `/analytics` experience from `DashboardDemo`.
-Learners swap the EF-driven table mockups for the production markup that shows baseline metrics to everyone, premium cards + traffic sources to paid accounts, and an admin-only totals grid.
+Extend the Step 6 baseline.
+Replace the dashed placeholder inside `Analytics.razor` with the real paid-only cards, traffic source list, and locked upgrade CTA.
+Then append the admin summary grid beneath the KPI stack.
+Everything stays powered by `IUserAuthService`, so you only touch markup and the shared `AnalyticsBase` helpers.

 ## Files in This Folder